Meowcolm024/jian/README.md

 # 箋 Jian

-A prototype of a Wen-yan Markup language concept.
+A prototype of a Wen-yan Markdown language concept.

 And the code is poorly written :)